-HMRC - OT05805 - PRT: Terminal Introduction
+HMRC - OT05805 - PRT: Terminals Liftings - Introduction

 These rules introduced by Finance Act 2006 determine how blended oil liftings by a company are allocated for the purpose of PRT between its field interests in the blend.

 They are contained within OTA75\S2 (5B) and SI3312\2006.